rosbit/db-proxy/README.md

 }
 ```

-With the helper of `name2dsn.js`, you can specify dsn like `name2dsn:name-of-dsn` if you want to access a real database instance.
+With the helper of `name2dsn.js`, you can specify dsn like `dbproxy:name-of-dsn` if you want to access a real database instance.

 ## Run